Nesting/overlapping ranges and RegExp capturing groups

 });

-To mark nesting groups with acrossElements option and d flag.
+To mark nesting groups with the acrossElements option and the d flag.

 instance.markRegExp(/\w+\s((nested group)\s+\w+)/dg, {